GlobalSport/state-decorator/README.md

 # V7: Partial state and new hooks

 - React 18 support
-- All effects can now return a partial state that will be merged with current state.
+- All effects now return a partial state that will be merged with current state.
 - More documentation on global and local store use cases.
-- **useLocalStore** and **useStore** now have a parameter to specify if the React component must re-rerender after a state change.
+- **useLocalStore** now have a parameter to specify if the React component must re-rerender after a state change.
 - New **useStoreContextSlice** hook was added to get a slice of a store in a context.
 - New **onMountDeferred** to execute initialization code after initial render
 - New effect helpers